 - Assisting U.S. citizen victims of crime or disaster

 Monday through Friday, 9 a.m. to 5 p.m. except U.S. and Japanese holidays.

 For serious emergencies involving the health or safety of U.S. citizens after regular business hours, please call the Consulate at the number listed above and ask to be connected with the Osaka Consulate Duty Officer.

 Information regarding the disposition of remains in Consulate Osaka’s Consular District can be found here.

 All non-emergency services are provided by appointment only.

-The U.S. Consulate in Osaka has started to offer limited appointments online.
-To make an appointment, please go to our appointments page.
+The U.S. Consulate in Osaka is offering limited passport and report of birth appointments online.
+To make an appointment for passports/reports of birth, please go to our appointments page.
 Be sure to select “Osaka-Kobe” as the place for your appointment.
 Please print a copy of your appointment confirmation from the website and bring it with you to your appointment.

 Each family member seeking a service related to passports or birth registration should make an individual appointment.
 At the time you receive your appointment confirmation page to print, you also will be offered the option to make a separate appointment for another individual.